 Outside of the GI Bill, Tania and I established College 529 plans through T. Rowe Price, right after each child was born.
+This gives us the flexibility to combine college savings with the GI Bill to pay for our children’s college.
 Since each child represents a $1,000 child tax credit each year, we’ve taken $3,000 right off the top of each year’s tax return and sock $1,000 away directly into each child’s 529 plan.
 In addition, we contribute $50 per month to each kids account.
 As of 1/15/16, each child has:

 - Nicholas (Age 11): $26,126

 - Jackson (Age 7): $16,522-not sure why Jackson has $37 less than Emma, but I’ll buy him some beer when he turns 21 to make up for it.